...

 While many materials can be used for the core, aluminum (6061, 7075) and carbon fiber are most common.
 Similar to contact staffs, dragons require perfectly straight tubes for smooth rolling.
 This is why strong grades of aluminum and carbon fiber are ideal, as they are readily available in straight forms and are highly resistant (aluminum) or virtually impossible (carbon fiber) to bend.
 The spokes, also called spikes, are made of a diverse range of materials ranging from steel, aluminum, PU, and more, with kevlar wick or LEDs optionally attached.

 The moves that can be done with a dragon staff are pretty versatile, because many contact staff moves can also be done on a dragon.
 Stylistically, most people prefer dragons to always be rolling, but there are many styles emerging that involve direction breaks and static spinning (no rolling at all).
 I really feel like the sky is the limit with how anyone uses a prop, and that having a dynamic range of movements is more interesting than sticking to any one specific style.
-The most common moves you’ll see with a dragon staff are chi rolls, supermans, and cheating deaths.
+The most common moves you’ll see with a dragon staff are chi rolls, supermans, cheating deaths, and matrixes.

 A couple of variants on a traditional dragon staff are pixie dragons and partner dragons.
 The only real difference with these variants are the size.
 A pixie dragon is generally close to 4ft long (1.2m) and allows practitioners to do moves that clear under the arm.
 It also might make it easier for dual wielding (double dragon) but full size dragons can also be used for this purpose.
 A partner dragon on the other hand is closer to 6ft (1.8m) and is best suited for two people sharing one staff.
 The longer length makes it easier for two people to manipulate the prop at once.